RNA-FRETools/Steffen-Bioinformatics-2021/notebook/FRETraj_DNA_hairpin.md

 ## Adding shot noise by simulating photon emission

-To compare the FRET predictions with single-moelcule eperiments we need to take the photon statistics into account.
+To compare the FRET predictions with single-molecule eperiments we need to take the photon statistics into account.
 For this purpose, we generate photon emission events based on the experimental burst size distribution and the time-dependent inter-dye distances $R_{DA}$.

 We first save a time trace of $R_{DA}$ and $\kappa^2$ values (the latter is set to 0.66, i.e. isotropic average).